earchibong/devops_projects/nginx_load_balancer.md

 This project consists of two parts:
 - Configure Nginx as a Load Balancer
-- Register a new domain name and configure secured connection using SSL/TLS certificates
+- Register a new domain name and configure a secured connection using SSL/TLS certificates

 The target architecture will look like this: